-- 1.6 It is therefore important to note that this report has two purposes: - To assist the Qualifying Body (Saham Toney Parish Council) in preparing their plan by recommending (where necessary) any adjustments required to protect European sites, thus making it more likely their plan will be deemed compliant with the Conservation of Habitats and Species Regulations 2017 (as amended); and - On behalf of the Qualifying Body, to assist the Local Planning Authority to discharge their duty under Regulation 105 (in their role as 'plan-making authority' within the meaning of that regulation) and Regulation 106 (in their role as 'competent authority').

-- 1.7 As 'competent authority', the legal responsibility for ensuring that a decision of 'likely significant effects' is made, for ensuring an 'appropriate assessment' (where required) is undertaken, and for ensuring Natural England are consulted, falls on the local planning authority.
+- 1.7 Regulation 106 (1) states that 'A qualifying body which submits a proposal for a neighbourhood development plan must provide such information as the competent authority may reasonably require for the purposes of the assessment under regulation 105'.
+This wording implies that the qualifying body (which Regulation 106(2) explicitly explains is the Neighbourhood Plan Group) and the competent authority are separate bodies.
+The Regulation is also explicit that it is the competent authority (rather than the qualifying body) which has formal responsibility for ensuring the Regulation 105 process is undertaken for a Neighbourhood Plan.
+The District Council has an obligation to check, advise and ensure that the work the NPG is undertaking is procedurally sound and is therefore the effective competent authority.
+So, for a Neighbourhood Plan, the local planning authority is both the competent authority (under Regulation 106) and the plan-making authority (under Regulation 105), even though it is the qualifying body (the NPG) which is actually writing the plan and has undertaken the HRA (via specialist consultants). - 1.8 It is therefore important to note that this report has two purposes: - To assist the Qualifying Body (Saham Toney Parish Council) in preparing their plan by recommending (where necessary) any adjustments required to protect European sites, thus making it more likely their plan will be deemed compliant with the Conservation of Habitats and Species Regulations 2017 (as amended); and - On behalf of the Qualifying Body, to assist the Local Planning Authority to discharge their duty under Regulation 105 (in their role as 'plan-making authority' within the meaning of that regulation) and Regulation 106 (in their role as 'competent authority'). - 1.9 As 'competent authority', the legal responsibility for ensuring that a decision of 'likely significant effects' is made, for ensuring an 'appropriate assessment' (where required) is undertaken, and for ensuring Natural England are consulted, falls on the local planning authority.
 However, they are entitled to request from the Qualifying Body the necessary information on which to base their judgment and that is a key purpose of this report.
-In this case, Natural England were consulted by AECOM on the Regulation 14 Pre-Submission Plan HRA on 21/02/20 and replied on 03/04/20 confirming they agreed with the report and its recommendations. - 1.8 Over the years, 'Habitats Regulations Assessment' (HRA) has come into wide currency to describe the overall process set out in the Habitats Regulations, from screening through to identification of IROPI.
+In this case, Natural England were consulted by AECOM on the initial Regulation 14 Pre-Submission Plan HRA on 21/02/20 and replied on 03/04/20 confirming that 'Natural England agrees with the conclusions of the Habitats Regulations Assessment and have no comments to make'.
+They were consulted on the final report in August 2020 and reaffirmed their agreement with the HRA on 02/09/20. - 1.10 Over the years, 'Habitats Regulations Assessment' (HRA) has come into wide currency to describe the overall process set out in the Habitats Regulations, from screening through to identification of IROPI.
 This has arisen in order to distinguish the overall process from the individual stage of "Appropriate Assessment".
 Throughout this Report the term HRA is used for the overall process and restricts the use of Appropriate Assessment to the specific stage of that name.